gorgarp/TwitchChatPlays/README.md

 ## Configuration

 1. **Set up Twitch IRC:**
    - Create a Twitch account for the bot or use an existing one.
+(You can just use your regular account if you wish)
    - Obtain an OAuth token for the Twitch IRC.
 This can be done through [Twitch Chat OAuth Password Generator](https://twitchapps.com/tmi/).
    - Replace the placeholders in the script with the bot's Twitch username and the OAuth token:
      ```python